 - Value for money and sustainability

-- Benefit and relevance to Southeast Asia through the transfer of new ideas, broadened educational opportunities, improvements to education quality, formation of long-term people-to-people links and improvements to mutual understanding to the benefit of all parties.
+- Benefit and relevance to Southeast Asia and linkages to Australia through the transfer of new ideas, broadened educational opportunities, improvements to education quality, formation of long-term people-to-people links and improvements to mutual understanding to the benefit of all parties.

 - Winner is expected to submit a report to SEAMEO after the conclusion of the Project, including information on how the grant money was used.

-- Winner will be honoured and receive the grant and Plaque of Recognition at the 49th SEAMEO Council Conference, 24 – 26 July 2017 in Indonesia.
+- Winner will receive the grant and Plaque of Recognition at the 41th SEAMEO High Official Meeting, 28 – 29 November 2018 in Bangkok.
 A round-trip economy air ticket from his/her home country will be provided, including pre-determined accommodation and stipend to receive a plaque of recognition.

 - Winner will be notified by the SEAMEO Secretariat.
 Information on the awarding ceremony and winner’s attendance will be provided.

-- SAELA Rules and Regulations are subject to modification or amendment without prior notice by the Organisers.
+- SAELA Rules and Regulations can be modified or amended without prior notice, by the Organisers.